 What is Lyme disease?

-Anyone who spends a lot of time in the countryside can expect to get bitten by a tick at some point.
+Anyone who spends time in the countryside is at risk of getting bitten by a tick.
 Some ticks transmit diseases such as Lyme disease.
 Lyme disease is an infectious disease that is triggered by bacteria.
 Lyme disease is also known as Lyme borreliosis.

 The first sign of Lyme disease is inflamed skin near the bite.
-The bacteria that cause the infection – called Borrelia bacteria – might later go on to attack joints or various organs But the infection usually doesn't cause any serious problems.
+The bacteria that cause the infection – called Borrelia bacteria – may later go on to attack joints or various organs.
+However, the infection doesn’t usually cause any serious problems.

 What are the signs of Lyme disease (borreliosis)?